Mobile First

 What is Mobile First?

-Mobile first is a design approach that aims to improve the user experience by embracing the constraints of smaller screens and focusing on what’s indispensable for users.
+Mobile first design is an approach that embraces the constraints of smaller screens and focuses on what’s indispensable for users to improve the overall mobile User Experience (UX).

 The mobile first design approach involves starting the product design process by designing for the smallest device first and progressively enhancing the design features for larger layouts—e.g., start designing for mobile and then move on to desktop.